Taxation of international executives

 Are there additional taxes in Indonesia that may be relevant to the general assignee?
 For example, customs tax, excise tax, stamp tax, and so on.

-Companies employing expatriate employees are required to pay USD100 per month for the Skill Development Fund (certain exemptions apply).
+Companies employing expatriates are required to pay USD100 per month for the Skill Development Fund (certain exemptions apply).
 This levy must be paid 12 months in advance and is required for the issuance of the expatriate’s work permit.
 This levy is intended to fund the education and training of Indonesian employees.

 Annual property tax2